 “The fictional character I relate to the most is Sally Bowles from Cabaret, played by Liza Minnelli.
 I really relate to her freedom of expression and her fearlessness in the face of danger.”

 “Jammer is a musical genius, one of the originators of grime and one of the most open-minded producers I’ve come across.
 He has a way of keeping everyone on a high with the music and he’s always a buzz in the studio.
-He’s also very community- and family-orientated.
+He’s also very community and family oriented.
 He helps a lot of people, and when we were working we always had banging food at his mum’s house.”

 7. Filming her new video was an adventure in the dead of night.